blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Ibadi
 		- Azzabas
 		- Nukkar
+		- Wahbiyyah

+I guess there are sects (denomications) based on historical events, and sects have both Aqidah and Madhhabs.
+- Major Denominations (including Sufi, Quranists, Ahmadiya and Non-Muslims)
+- Sub Denominations
+- Aqidah (mix and match)
+- Madhhab (mix and match)
 ## Conflicts Between Muslims
 - Shia-ism is not the same as Islam
 - Shia Muslims only approve Ijmas if they include the Imam's opinion